 Next time you use that Google search engine, know that it accounts for 0.013% of the world’s energy consumption.
 The energy sector is full of dynamic changes from powering cities with wind energy to harnessing the power to encouraging people to use solar panels.
 It’s important to keep track of how many people have electricity and the number of wind farms in America.
-Data sets are recorded for each type of energy sector and topic.
+Energy data sets are recorded for each type of sector and topic.
 Energy is a part of our everyday lives so take a look at the data that revolves around it.

 International Trade and Investment Administration, The World’s Electric Current